Sherry302/MapReduce-Engine-and-Distributed-File-System/README.md

 We tested our MapReduce facility on two test cases.
 Through step by step running and checking our engine, it achieves the original design perfectly.

+The Repository is only used for study.
+All rights reserved.